 - Enhance communication and resource links between University and practicing professionals;

 - Provide the School of Public Administration with an opportunity to evaluate its graduate program through feedback from interns and employers;

 - Give employers insights into the nature of the current University product in the field of public administration;

-- Afford students a basis for comparing the abilities and interests with professional level work requirements;
+- Afford students a basis for comparing the abilities and interests with professional-level work requirements;

 Internships are principally oriented toward the pre-service student rather than the in-service/mid-career student, which compromises the vast majority of MPA students in the School of Public Administration.
 However, it is sometimes the case for students who have been away from the work world, wish to make the transition from private sector experience to public or nonprofit sector work, or want to explore new professional options, may and do sometimes opt to undertake an internship.

 Internships are usually served in agencies or organizations in a student’s primary area of concentration.
-Students have worked in government agencies at every level/service of government.
+Students have worked in government agencies at every level/service of the government.
 Occasionally, students complete the internship requirement in nongovernmental organizations such as not-for-profit health and social service agencies, professional and civic associations, advocacy groups, political parties, labor unions, businesses, and consumer organizations.